 Pulse radars emit a pulsed (keyed ON/OFF) signal of high power and very high frequency.
 This is followed by a longer pause in which the echoes can be received before a new transmission signal is transmitted.
 The direction distance and, if necessary, height of the target can be determined from the antenna position and runtime of the signal.

 Continuous- Wave Radar

-Continuous wave radar or CW radar radiate a transmitting power without interruption.
+Continuous wave radar or CW radar radiates a transmitting power without interruption.
 The echo signal is received and processed simultaneously and continuously.
 The receiver does not necessarily have to be in the same location as the transmitter.
-Any powerful broadcasting transmitter can also function as a radar transmitter if a remote receiver compares the propagation times of the direct signal with the reflected signal.
+Any powerful broadcasting transmitter can also function as radar transmitter if a remote receiver compares the propagation times of the direct signal with the reflected signal.
 The exact location of an aircraft can be calculated by evaluating the signals from three different television stations. (see passive radar).